Competitive Athletics After Heart Transplant

 - Kapp C. Heart transplant recipient climbs the Matterhorn.
 42-year-old Kelly Perkins becomes the first person with a heart transplant to ascend the 4478-m peak.
 Lancet 2003;362:880-1.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Heart Transplant, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Nuclear Imaging, Exercise, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Heart Transplant, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Nuclear Imaging, Exercise, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Allografts, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Autonomic Denervation, Cardiac Output, Catecholamines, Denervation, Edema, Electrocardiography, Exercise, Exercise Therapy, Exercise Test, Heart Failure, Heart Rate, Heart Transplantation, Norepinephrine, Perioperative Period, Physical Fitness, Plasma Substitutes, Plasma Volume, Positron-Emission Tomography, Quality of Life, Sinoatrial Node, Stroke Volume, Transplantation